emilybache/Online-Shopping-Kata/README.md

 You are working on a part of the code, that handles updating the online shopping Cart, when a customer switches the Store they are shopping at.
+ This code is in production and there are no known bugs in it.

 You have just joined the team, and your first task is to add a new kind of delivery - by Drone.
+One of the other developers has started working on a unit test for the new feature, and helpfully left you a "TODO" to finish it off.

 There is more information about the business rules for the existing features and new feature in the text below.
 See also the